Tell me about registration procedures for children...

 Can my child move into an older group?

 Due to the large numbers of children involved, we need to be very strict on age groups for all children aged 10 and under.
 All our under 8s programmes are registered under the Children Act and registration requirements mean we can only cater for four year olds in the 5-7s programme if the four year old has been in school from the September before Spring Harvest and full-time for a term.
-We cannot cater for seven year olds in the 8-11's programme if their birthday falls before 31st August.
+We are able to cater for 7 year olds in the 8-11's programme if their birthday falls before 31st August.
 However, children aged 11 may choose to attend either the 8-11s programme or the 11-14s youth programme.

 How do you contact me if my child has a problem and needs to come out?

 In larger venues (eg the Big Top), there are designated parents areas.
 If we need to call a parent out, boards will be displayed only in the parents area, so please ensure you sit here.
 We'll also ask for your mobile phone number, so please make sure you keep this phone with you at all times.

 What provisions/checks do you carry out on children’s workers?

 Each year, our children’s workers are asked to complete an application form to join the respective children’s teams.
 In addition to completing an application form, a photo index card and references are also required by the applicant following the guidelines set out in the application form.
 Applications are processed at Spring Harvest Head Office and then sent to the appropriate Team Leader for their approval.
 Applications are accepted at the discretion of the Team Leader/Spring Harvest.